Aiguisage d'un couteau sur un affûteur manuel en bois, mains en action pour un entretien optimal de la lame.

 Repeat the operation with a finer grain.

-After establishing a basic edge with a coarser grit, it is essential to move to a finer grit to hone and polish the blade.
+After establishing a basic edge with a coarser grit, it's essential to move to a finer grit to refine and polish the blade.
 We offer a variety of grits, from fine to coarse, depending on your needs.

 If your knife requires a medium finish, choose a grit between 1000 and 3000.
 This grit level sharpens and polishes the blade, ensuring a fine and precise cut.

-For a highly refined finish, choose an extra fine grit, greater than 5000.
-This grit type is ideal for hard steel knives, such as Japanese knives, and achieves a razor sharp edge.
+For a highly refined finish, choose an extra fine grit, above 5000.
+This grit is ideal for hard steel knives, such as Japanese knives, and achieves a razor-sharp edge.

-By repeating the operation with increasingly finer grains, you ensure that your knife achieves optimum cutting quality and maintains this excellence over the long term.
+By repeating the operation with increasingly finer grains, you ensure that your knife achieves optimal cutting quality and maintains this excellence over the long term.

 After sharpening your knife, it is essential to check its sharpness and finalize its maintenance.
-This phase ensures that your knife is ready to be used safely and effectively .
+This phase ensures that your knife is ready for safe and effective use.

 To test the sharpness, try cutting a piece of paper or a tomato.
 A clean, effortless cut indicates successful sharpening.
 If the blade is not sharp enough, you may need to refine the sharpening with a finer-grit stone.